 Written by Evan Young

-Evan hails from Godfrey, Illinois and earned his degree from Northwest Missouri State.
-With an experienced background in Journalism, content strategy was his logical next step.
-At Integrity, Evan’s duties include brainstorming and editing in addition to being an all around wordsmith.
-He’s also helping clients find web solutions through strategic Project Management.
-Outside the office, Evan enjoys jogging in Forest Park, hanging out with friends and watching old movies.
+Evan hails from Godfrey, Illinois and earned his degree from Northwest Missouri State University.
+With an experienced background in journalism, content strategy was his logical next step.
+At Integrity, Evan’s duties include content creation, copyediting, SEO strategy, social media management and being an all-around wordsmith.
+Outside the office, Evan enjoys jogging in Forest Park, playing kickball with friends, watching old movies and crafting perfectly-timed puns.